spryker/spryker-docs/docs/pbc/all/warehouse-management-system/202400.0/unified-commerce/fulfillment-app-feature-overview.md

 ### Picklist generation strategies

-The picklist generation strategies let you configure how picklists are generated based on the fulfillment requirements of orders per warehouse.
+A picklist generation strategies defines how picklists are generated based on the fulfillment requirements of orders per warehouse.
 On the project level, each warehouse can have its own strategy.

-The default picklist generation strategy is designed to generate picklists by order, where each order line is assigned to a unique picklist that contains all the items needed to fulfill that order.
+The default picklist generation strategy is designed to generate picklists by order, where each order line is assigned to a unique picklist that contains all the items needed to fulfill the order.

-Additionally, an order can be split by shipment into multiple picklists.
+Also, an order can be split into multiple picklists by shipments.
 If an order contains items that need to be shipped to multiple locations, the order is split into two picklists.
 This helps the warehouse user ship items more efficiently.

 You can also import warehouse strategies by following the (relevant guide)[https://docs.spryker.com/docs/scos/dev/feature-integration-guides/{{page.version}}/install-the-warehouse-picking-feature.html#import-warehouse-picking-list-strategies].